Severity levels

 Pushing findings to your issue tracker

 If you’ve connected Linear, Jira, or GitHub Issues, you can push any finding directly to your issue tracker with one click.
 The finding title, description, severity, and suggested fix are all included.
+You can also enable auto-ticketing to create issues automatically when new findings are reported.
 Set up your integration at Management > Integrations.Set up integrations

 Connect your issue tracker